siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-12-10-rfc-3261-unraveling-the-session-initiation-protocol-sip.md

 ---
 title: "RFC 3261: Unraveling the Session Initiation Protocol (SIP)"
-description: This blog post will dive deep into the intricacies of SIP, exploring its architecture, functionality, and profound impact on modern communication technologies.
+description: This article will dive deep into the intricacies of SIP, exploring its architecture, functionality, and profound impact on modern communication technologies.
 linkTitle: Session Initiation Protocol
 date: 2024-12-11
 type: blog